MicrosoftDocs/learn/learn-pr/azure/organize-and-inventory-machines-through-arc-enabled-servers/includes/3-report-on-server-metadata.md

 Many different types of metadata are collected for Arc-enabled servers.
 This includes the platform, operating system, presence of SQL server, or AWS and GCP details.
-This data can be queried at scale using Azure Resourse Graph.
+This data can be queried at scale using Azure Resource Graph.

 Azure Resource Graph is an Azure service designed to extend the capabilities of [Azure Resource Manager](/azure/azure-resource-manager/management/overview) by providing efficient resource exploration.
 Azure Resource Graph gives you the ability to query at scale across a set of subscriptions, allowing you to more effectively govern your environment.
 You can query resources with complex filtering, grouping, and sorting by resource properties.